gazebosim/docs/garden/migration_from_ignition.md

 ## Overview

-The following migration guidelines are just that—guidelines and suggestions for how to get your package migrated, that hopefully should cover most general cases.
+The following migration guidelines are just that—guidelines and suggestions for how to get your package migrated, that should cover most general cases.

 Just keep in mind the overarching goal of replacing every Ignition counterpart (`IGN`, `Ign`, `Ignition`, `ign`, `ignition`) to the Gazebo counterpart (`GZ`, `Gz`, `gz`).